turingschool/savile/index.markdown

 ## Turing School's Design System

-Nicknamed after Savile Row, Savile is the Design System for all sites and applications in the Turing Software suite.
+Nicknamed after <a class="s-link" href="https://en.wikipedia.org/wiki/Savile_Row" target="blank">Savile Row</a>, Savile is the Design System for all sites and applications in the Turing Software suite.
 It is open-sourced though, so available for any who are interested to use!

 ### Adding Savile to an Application